Gabriel lives with her family on the Island of Madeira, where a warm climate provides the perfect environment to enjoy the outdoor life.

 Madeira famously known as: 'The Jewel In The Atlantic' mainly due to her magnificent floral culture and pretty terrain will delight gardeners with her stunning aray of wild flowers.

 Imagine the delight of Zarco discovering the wonders of this beautiful Island for the very first time in 1420.
-My own delight arriving in Madeira was like an arrow to the heart straight from Cupids bow more than a decade ago.
-The floating garden; Madeira, has something for everyone to do and see.
-And to prove it, is my list below.
+My own delight arriving in Madeira was like an arrow to the heart straight from Cupids bow almost two decades ago.
+The floating garden, Madeira, has something for everyone to do and for everyone to see.
+And to prove this bold statement I've made a list!
 Dream a little; live a little; visit Madeira.

 What a List!